NoahBardwell/tavern-simulator/README.md

 $ python -m unittest discover
 ```

-## Activating the virtual environment and synthing the app
+## Create and activate the virtual environment and synthing the app

 ```
-$ source .venv/bin/activate
+virtualenv venv
 ```

-If you are a Windows platform, you would activate the virtualenv like this:
+# Activaite the virtual environment
 ```
-% .venv\Scripts\activate.bat
+$ source.bat
 ```

 Once the virtualenv is activated, you can install the required dependencies.